Seamlessly Unifying Attributes and Items: Conversational Recommendation for Cold-Start Users: introduction

 \section{introduction}

 Recommendation system plays an increasingly important role in the current era of information explosion.
-In the past decades, most recommendation research has been focused on advancing offline predictive models, ranging from traditional collaborative filtering \cite{BPR, fastMF}, content- and context- aware filtering~\cite{ACF, FM}, to the recently prevalent neural network methods~\cite{NCF, cheng2016wide} and graph-based methods~\cite{wang2019neural, LightGCN}.
-Such methods learn the static preference of users from past interaction history, which inevitably requires an adequate amount of past behaviour histories for each user.
-However, such data make these methods suffer from the the cold-start scenario where new users come with zero or few past historical data.
+In the past decades, most recommendation research has focused on advancing modeling historical user behaviours, proposing various methods like traditional collaborative filtering \cite{BPR, fastMF}, content- and context- aware filtering~\cite{ACF, FM}, to the recently prevalent neural network methods~\cite{NCF, cheng2016wide} and graph-based methods~\cite{wang2019neural, LightGCN}.
+We call such methods as \emph{static recommendation} as they learn static user preference from past interaction history, which inevitably requires an adequate amount of past behaviour histories for each user.
+However, the dependency of historical data makes such methods suffer from the cold-start scenario where new users come with no past historical data.

 Cold-start users typically interact with the system very shortly but expect to receive high-quality recommendations.
 Moreover, their preferences might dynamically change over time, making the recommendation even harder.
 The recent emerging application and technology of \textit{conversational recommendation system} (CRS) bring a promising solution to the cold-start problem.
 A CRS is envisioned as an interactive system that can ask the user preference towards item attributes before making the recommendations.
 With preferred attributes known, { the item pool can be significantly reduced~\cite{sun2018conversational} } and the candidate items can be better scored~\cite{lei20estimation}, leading to more desired recommendations.
 Owing to this great potential, conversational recommendation becomes an emerging topic which attracts extensive research attention recently~\cite{christakopoulou2016towards, christakopoulou2018q,zhang2018towards,sun2018conversational, priyogi2019preference, yu2019visual, sardella2019approach, zhang2020toward,chen-etal-2019-towards}.